TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::{prf:example}
 :label: Ex:LinSystems:SolWithBacksubst2

-We find the general solution of the linear system
+We find the general solution to the linear system

 $$